HeeteshSimon/SQL_Assignment-Backend/README.md

 # SQL_Assignment-Backend

-This is Backend of SQL project build using Spring MVC
+This is Backend of SQL project built using Spring MVC.